-II.B.1.c) To provide a scholarly environment of research and to participate in the teaching of radiation physics, the core faculty must include at least one full-time medical physicist (PhD level or equivalent).
-(Core) II.B.1.c).(1) This individual must be based at the primary clinical site or at a participating site.
-(Core) II.B.2.
-Faculty members must: II.B.2.a) be role models of professionalism; (Core) II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)
+- II.B.1.
+At each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all residents at that location.
+(Core) - II.B.1.a) The faculty must include one designated cardiothoracic faculty member responsible for coordinating multidisciplinary clinical conferences and organizing instruction and research in general thoracic surgery.
+(Core) - II.B.1.b) The faculty must include qualified cardiothoracic surgeons and other faculty members in related disciplines who direct conferences.
+(Core) - II.B.2.
+Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; (Core)